MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 EstimateDetails(result)
 ```

 `EstimateDetails` function displays a table with the overall physical resource counts.
-You can inspect cost details by collapsing the groups, which have more information.
+You can inspect cost details by expanding the groups, which have more information.
 For more information, see [the full report data of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator-output.data#report-data).

-For example, if you collapse the **Logical qubit parameters** group, you can more easily see that the error correction code distance is 15.
+For example, if you expand the **Logical qubit parameters** group, you can more easily see that the error correction code distance is 15.

 |Logical qubit parameter | Value |
 |----|---|